BoldlyGoes/boldlygoes.github.io/_posts/2017-04-14-sparrow-review.md

 : Expensive for a 20L
 : Heavy

  I bought my Sparrow from Military1st.co.uk in March 2016 for £60 after seeing it in use on the *AlfieAesthetics* outdoor youtube channel.
 I have used the Sparrow as a hybrid pack over the past year, loading up the outer straps with everything I need for a microadventure or weekend trip, then once I have made camp, using it as a day pack on short hikes.
-It’s impeccable build quality, versatile design and comfort have afforded me an enjoyable, more efficient hiking and camping experience with minimal drawbacks.
+Its impeccable build quality, versatile design and comfort have afforded me an enjoyable, more efficient hiking and camping experience with minimal drawbacks.
 The standard Wisport 5 year warranty is the cherry the top.

 ![]({{ site.github.url }}/media/img/sparrow/backpack.jpg)